-Abstract-3-D integrated systems present several challenges for power delivery such as high current densities, large voltage drops, and switching noise originating from transient currents within different layers.
-Voltage stacking has emerged as a power delivery technique that mitigates these issues by recycling current.
-Voltage stacking is highly compatible with 3-D integration due to the physical proximity between layers, enabling the efficient transfer of recycled current.
-Power noise caused by the clock networks is, however, not inherently addressed by 3-D voltage stacking.
-In this paper, an adiabatic charge sharing technique between multiple clock networks within 3-D voltage stacked systems is proposed.
+Abstract-Power delivery in three-dimensional (3-D) integrated systems poses several challenges such as high current densities, large voltage drops due to multiple levels of resistive vertical interconnect, and significant switching noise originating from transient currents within different layers.
+Voltage stacking is a power delivery technique that is highly compatible with 3-D integration due to the physical proximity between layers, enabling the efficient transfer of recycled current.
+Power noise in clock networks is, however, not inherently addressed by 3-D voltage stacking.
+In this brief, a quasi-adiabatic technique between multiple clock networks within 3-D voltage stacked systems is proposed.
 The technique exploits the proximity of the clock networks to enable mutual charging and discharging when the clock signals transition to the same voltage.
 During this transition, the clock distribution networks are isolated from the power grid, reducing simultaneous switching noise and current load.
-The maximum current is reduced by an additional 13% as compared to only voltage stacking, the maximum voltage noise is reduced by up to 72% when the clock networks are isolated from the power grids, and the clock networks sink nearly 50% less charge from the source.
+The maximum current is reduced by an additional 13% as compared to only voltage stacking, the maximum voltage noise is reduced by up to 72% when the clock networks are isolated from the power grids, and the clock networks pull nearly 50% less charge from the source.
 The proposed technique is evaluated on a 7 nm predictive technology model.

-Index Terms-3-D integration, voltage stacking, clock network, power network, quasi-adiabatic, charge sharing
+Index Terms-Three-dimensional (3-D) integration, charge sharing, clock network, power network, quasi-adiabatic, voltage stacking.